verekia/three-gpu-ecosystem-tests/README.md

 This is a collection of tests that incrementally add complexity to the setup.
 Testing is done with Three.js **r171** (2024-11-29).
 All tests use **WebGPURenderer**, a call a **TSL** function, and a call to `WebGPU.isAvailable()` from `examples/jsm/capabilities/WebGPU`.

-Testing goes from Vite vanilla JS all the way to TS + React + React Three Fiber + Next.js (Pages and App routers) + RSCs.

 ## How to test

 Go to a folder, like `next15-pages-vanilla-react19`.